 You will have noticed that thus far this page has been primarily concerned with Chamberlain's foreign policy.
 This would have greatly annoyed him.
 Neville Chamberlain was first and foremost a domestic politician, viewing his Prime Ministership as the jewel in the crown of a domestic reformer and a tireless campaigner for social issues.
 His premiership saw the passing of: the Factories Act of 1937 placing limits on the working hours of women and children; the Holidays with Pay Act of 1938, giving workers ten days paid holiday a year; the Coal Act of 1938, (kind of) nationalizing the coal industry; the Housing Act 1938, introducing slum clearance and rent control; and several other measures aimed at alleviating poverty and want in the UK.
 Sadly, most had to be shelved due to the outbreak of the war; two other policies he wanted to push through but couldn't due to the war were a reform of local government procedures and raising the school-leaving age to 15.

-Chamberlain is the last PM to date who never faced the electorate as party leader or Prime Minister; his predecessor Baldwin had fought (and won) the general election of 1935, and his successor Churchill would fight (and lose) the subsequent general election, in 1945.
+Chamberlain never faced the electorate as party leader or Prime Minister; his predecessor Baldwin had contested (and won) the general election of 1935, and his successor Churchill would contest (and lose) the subsequent general election, in 1945.
 No other PM would serve an entire term in office without facing the electorate until the ephemeral Liz Truss in 2022.

 Neville Chamberlain in fiction:

 - Portrayed by Jaroslav Radimecký in the Czechoslovakian film Days of Betrayal.

 - A shortsighted human official in Babylon 5 who pushes for a non-aggression pact with the Centari uses the Chamberlain misquote "Peace in our time" and is clearly meant to be a reference to Chamberlain's nonexistent appeasing stance.
 Predictably, the results are exactly the same this time around.